Hot Lotto

-Hot Lotto was a multi-state lottery game administered by the Iowa-based Multi-State Lottery Association (MUSL), which is best known for operating the Mega Millions and Powerball games.
+Hot Lotto was a multi-state lottery game administered by the Iowa-based Multi-State Lottery Association (MUSL), which is best known for operating the Powerball game.

 Hot Lotto began sales on April 7, 2002; its first drawing was on April 10.
-Hot Lotto gave smaller lotteries the opportunity to create the "middle-sized" jackpots that are commonplace in single-state games which serve a sizable population base, such as Florida Lotto and California Super Lotto Plus.
+Hot Lotto gave smaller lotteries the opportunity to create the "middle-sized" jackpots that are commonplace in single-state games in populous states such as in California, New York, and Florida.

 Hot Lotto drawings were held Wednesday and Saturday at MUSL's headquarters in West Des Moines, Iowa.
 Normally, the Hot Lotto drawing was immediately following the 9:59 p.m.
 Central Time Powerball drawing.
 Unlike Mega Millions or Powerball, the Hot Lotto drawings were not televised; its drawings used a random number generator (RNG), instead of ball-drawing machines.

 The Sizzler option, which tripled non-jackpot prizes, was added in 2008.
 The basic game, $1 per play, was unchanged until 2013, when the advertised jackpot changed from the annuity value (25 equal yearly payments) to cash, and "taxes-paid"; the annuity option was eliminated, as winners almost always chose cash instead of the long-term payout.

 In 2017, it was announced that Hot Lotto would be discontinued due to falling sales and a 2010 fraud scandal first uncovered in 2015; its final drawing was on October 28, 2017.
 It was replaced by a new version of Lotto America, which launched on November 12, 2017, and held its first drawing three days later.

 Rules

-A player paid $1 (or $2 for the Sizzler option) and picked five numbers from 1 through 47, plus one additional number (the “Hot Ball”) from 1 through 19 drawn from a second, separate pool, or asked for terminal-selected numbers, known by various lotteries as "easy pick", "quick-pick", etc., for the five white numbers, the "Hot Ball", or all six.
-(The "Hot Ball" could duplicate one of the five "white" numbers.)
+A player paid $1 to play five numbers from 1 through 47, plus one additional number, the “Hot Ball”, from 1 through 19 drawn from a second, separate pool.
+Players could choose their own numbers or have the lottery terminal choose random numbers.

 Sizzler option

-Hot Lotto had an option called Sizzler (in North Dakota, Triple Sizzler), where players could win triple the normal amount of a non-jackpot prize.
-The $30,000 second prize became $90,000 if the player activated the Sizzler option.
+Hot Lotto had an option called Sizzler where players could pay an additional dollar to win triple the normal amount of a non-jackpot prize.
+The $30,000 second prize became $90,000 if the player activated the Sizzler option, for example.

 The Sizzler option began in January 2008, although Idaho and the District of Columbia did not immediately offer it.